jhugman/uniffi-bindgen-react-native/docs/src/reference/commandline.md

 - `--and-generate` this runs the `generate all` command immediately after building.
 - `--targets` a comma separated list of targets, specific to each platform.
 This overrides the values in the config file.
 - `--release` builds a release version of the library.
+- `--profile` uses a specific build profile, overriding --release if necessary

 ## `build android`